chee5252/CRYT_Blockchain/README.md

 ----
 ## What is CRYT? ##
-CRYT is a cryptocurrency to make the world a better place.
+CRYT is a Blockchain ecosystem to make the world a better place.

 ----
 ## Get it! ##